MitchellAW/FlandersBOT/README.md

 To add FlandersBOT to your own discord server, [Click Here](https://discordapp.com/oauth2/authorize?client_id=221609683562135553&scope=bot&permissions=19456)

 ## Usage:
-The bot commands can be executed with three methods/prefixes, to minimise clashing with other discord bots.
-The command can be prefixed with an exclamation point `!`, an @mention to the bot followed by a space `@FlandersBOT#0680 `, or an @mention to the bot followed by a space and an exclamation point `@FlandersBOT#0680 !`
+The bot commands can be executed using two different methods/prefixes, to minimise clashing with other discord bots.
+The command can be prefixed with an exclamation point `!` or an @mention to the bot followed by a space `@FlandersBOT#0680 `

 **For example:**

 `!info`
 `@FlandersBOT#0680 info`
-`@FlandersBOT#0680 !info`

-*All three examples above are valid methods of executing any command below.*
+*Both examples above are valid methods of executing any command below.*

 ## Commands
 | Command | Description |